MicrosoftDocs/power-platform/power-platform/solution-templates/it/appointment-booking/overview.md

 The Appointment Booking AppSource template package consists of two solutions:

 **IT Base**: Contains components that enable localization capabilities.
-By sharing this across solutions, common strings can be localized once in the base solution and all dependent solutions get the benefit.
+By sharing the components across solutions, common strings can be localized once in the base solution and all dependent solutions get the benefit.

 **Appointment Booking**: Contains all the components to enable users to manage appointment slots and bookings.